Management of Uncomplicated Crown Fractures in the Permanent Dentition

 Figure 1: My 14-year-old son sustained an uncomplicated enamel-dentin crown fracture of his upper right central incisor after being hit in the mouth with his cell phone.

-Figure 2: The upper left central incisor (2.1) sustained a small uncomplicated enamel fracture.
+Figure 2: The upper left central incisor (2.1) sustained a minor, uncomplicated enamel fracture.
 The 1.1 was not TTP or mobile.
 Although the mesial pulp horn was visible clinically, the tooth tested vital to both electronic and thermal pulp testing.

 Figure 3: The tooth fragment was retained.